eDifference/yii2-clockpicker/README.md

 ## Documentation

-This library doesn't define anything new, the widgets behavior is very similar to [\\yii\\bootstrap\\Widget](http://www.yiiframework.com/doc-2.0/yii-bootstrap-widget.html) which can be used as documentation for the widget classes.
+This library doesn't define anything new, the widgets classes are very similar to the class [\\yii\\bootstrap\\Widget](http://www.yiiframework.com/doc-2.0/yii-bootstrap-widget.html) which can be used as documentation for the widget classes.

 The JS options can be passed using the `$clientOptions` property and the events can be declared using the `$clientEvents` property.
-(The documentation on all the options and events supported by clockpicker can be found here.)[http://weareoutman.github.io/clockpicker/]
+[The documentation on all the options and events supported by clockpicker can be found here.](http://weareoutman.github.io/clockpicker/)

 ## License